krzysztofj1234567890/computer-science-basics-tutorials/Kubernetes/kubernetes.md

 Usually you don't need to create Pods directly, even singleton Pods.
 Instead, create them using workload resources such as Deployment or Job.

 You can use workload resources to create and manage multiple Pods for you.
-A controller for the resource handles replication and rollout and automatic healing in case of Pod failure. xamples of workload resources that manage one or more Pods: Deployment, StatefulSet, DeamonSet
+A __controller__ for the resource handles replication and __rollout and automatic healing__ in case of Pod failure.
+Examples of workload __resources that manage one or more Pods: Deployment, StatefulSet, DeamonSet__

 Controllers for workload resources create Pods from a __pod template__ and manage those Pods on your behalf.
 PodTemplates are specifications for creating Pods, and are included in workload resources such as __Deployments__, __Jobs__, and __DaemonSets__.

 The sample below is a manifest for a simple Job with a template that starts one container: